-REF Risk Title Risk Cause Description of the trigger that could make the risk happen Risk Effect Description of the consequences of the risk, positive or negative Risk Owner Risk Manager (g ris (no cor ntrols) taken or controls in place to mitigate the risk risk (a exi cor esidu k lev after kistin ntrol evel er ng ols) Mitigating actions Further actions required D'tion o Last Updated LR16 assurance that IT infrastruct ure is reliable backup and disaster recovery hardware is at Claire Taylor Alistair Read All servers and services have been migrated (by the end of Q4 2019/20) to the new data centre equipment and are operational.
+REF Risk Title Risk Cause Description of the trigger that could make the risk happen Risk Effect Description of the consequences of the risk, positive or negative Risk Owner Risk Manager (gro risk (no erent oss) ( leve el Existing Controls Description of actions already taken or controls in place to mitigate the risk ris e: sk le (afte xisti Mitigating actions Further actions required D'tion of travel : ICT Infrastruc make the risk happen There is a risk of ICT failure which could disrupt our ability to sustain parts of the Council's services.
+We need to plan replacement as the back- up solution has started to fail intermittently.
+Council's ICT is inadequate and/or Manager cor htrols Rating All servers and services have been migrated (by the end of Q4 2019/20) to the new data centre equipment and are operational.
 The new backup service is operational.
-The cloud Disaster Recovery solution is configured and running.
-IT support and provision for new/returning members of Staff is functioning well and demand is being met.
-IT are working with Integrated Transport to deliver and collect equipment required by Staff working from home.
-IT Staff have been reassigned to meet any increase in demand due to COVID19 business requirements.
-IT have secured more laptops to help ensure we have stock in case there is delivery issues after Brexit Probat WE the Ra Do Mm Sr Ao Nea BCbsAc As feribling Maintaining assessment to keep on top of changing needs of vorkforce, services and cyber threats under CV-19 insuring sufficient staff cover is lined up to keep ICT running in the event of staff illness Replacement datacentre, disaster recovery and backup solution are fully operational.
-Datacentre network equipment has been updated and the amount of core space used rationalised.
-Measures remain in place together with the resilience testing to maintain core IT services.
-Staff resources are assigned to the most in demand IT equirements.
-An expanded duty team will support delivery of critical services but of hours.
+The cloud Disaster Recovery solution is configured and Impact ontro ols) Dethewo ure is The server infrastructure, backup and disaster recovery hardware is at or past end of life inappropriate to support extensive homeworking during CV-19 response.
+Difficulties in providing ICT support for new/returning members of staff (and volunteers needing access to council systems?)
+Limited capacity/effectiveness in meeting the requirements of novel schemes/services required by Govt as part of CV-19 response Claire Taylor Alistair Read 4 3 r I V e I i r I running.
+T support and provision for new/returning members of Staff is functioning well and demand is being met.
+T are working with Integrated Transport to deliver and collect equipment required by Staff working from home.
+T Staff have been reassigned to meet any ncrease in demand due to COVID19 business requirements.
+T have secured more laptops to help ensure we have stock in case there is delivery issues after Brexit 4 2 An expanded duty team will support delivery of critical services out of hours.
 New joint cyber security officer has been appointed which enables an even greater focus on protecting the organisation against possible cyber-attacks.
 Business Continuity Plans and Risk have been updated since the COVID-19 outbreak to capture all new learnings.
 Mitigation has been put in place to create COVID-19 bubbles to ensure essential staff are separated in case of infection.
 All projects have been prioritised to ensure that critical work can continue in case of 2nd or 3rd wave.
-A proposal for a more cost effective and less complex DR solution has been agreed and procurement will start this month or installation in November.
-This should be able to remove this isk.
+A proposal for a more cost effective and less complex DR solution has been agreed and procurement will start this month for installation in November.
+This should be able to remove this risk.
 Procurement is happening this week.
 Installation pushed back until December.
 Installation of more cost-effective DR is underway.
-Completion by Jan 2021. \leftrightarrow Demand for Covid-19 related IT activity is minimal, and there is an increase in more standard IT requests and work.
+Completion by Jan 2021. $\Leftrightarrow$ obj nev eve res req rep Ris Co

+Comments Last Updated Demand for Covid-19 related IT activity is minimal, and there is an increase in more standard IT requests and work.
 IT Service is back to normal workloads and BAU objectives, with project work also increasing, utilising our new ways of working.
 Work is continuing on our IT Strategy to ensure we have even more flexibility in our IT for agile working.
 IT resources a bit stretched due to extra equipment requirements, SIM swaps and Windows Phone replacement service.
 Risk reviewed - Existing controls, Mitigating actions and Comments updated.
 04/12/2020